Isaiah J. Downing-USA TODAY Sports. Pictured: Denver Broncos linebacker Von Miller (58).

-- I know that home teams cover about 54% of the time since Thursday Night Football started in 2006, according to Bet Labs.
+- I know that home teams cover just over 54% of the time since Thursday Night Football started in 2006, according to Bet Labs.
 Small advantage Cardinals.

 - This spread may not close in that range, but I think it’s more likely to move toward the home team than away from it, so either it qualifies for this trend or I get a lot of closing line value.

 - The Broncos don’t have their bye until Week 10 this year.
 Starting in Week 4, they play on a Monday night against the Chiefs, then travel on a short week to the Jets, then back to Denver to play the Rams, before flying on a short week to … oh look, Arizona.